onqtam/headjack/docs/why/2_SYSTEM.md

 > "It's not radical Islam that worries the US - it's independence." - [Noam Chomsky](https://www.goodreads.com/quotes/343018-it-s-not-radical-islam-that-worries-the-us----it-s)

+> "If we don't end war, war will end us." - [H. G. Wells](https://www.goodreads.com/quotes/74384-if-we-don-t-end-war-war-will-end-us)

 > "An organism at war with itself is doomed." - [Carl Sagan](https://www.goodreads.com/quotes/83663-an-organism-at-war-with-itself-is-doomed)

+> "You cannot simultaneously prevent and prepare for war." - [Albert Einstein](https://www.goodreads.com/quotes/11596-you-cannot-simultaneously-prevent-and-prepare-for-war)

+> "Peace cannot be kept by force; it can only be achieved by understanding." - [Albert Einstein](https://www.goodreads.com/quotes/4464-peace-cannot-be-kept-by-force-it-can-only-be)

+> "If you took the profit out of war, there would be no war.
+What the hell do you think war is?
+You think we go to another country to bring democracy?
+We go there 'cause there's oil, resources or something we need." - [Jacque Fresco](https://www.azquotes.com/quote/728472)

+> "If you had a free society you couldn't get people to go to war, if you had an intelligent type of upbringing in ones children.
+They would say; There must be many other ways of solving problems other then killing people." - [Jacque Fresco](https://www.azquotes.com/quote/728471)

+> "Armies are created to protect an established system, not people.
+In the future, an educated humanity will not stand for war." - [Jacque Fresco](https://www.azquotes.com/quote/728503)

 > "Some of us, perhaps all of us, believe that it is legitimate to kill enemy soldiers in a war, as if war were a special circumstance that shrinks the sizes of enemy souls." - [Douglas Hofstadter](https://www.goodreads.com/quotes/830578-some-of-us-perhaps-all-of-us-believe-that-it)